Stakers-space/staking-scripts/monitor/service_log/README.md

 ### Supported arguments
 ```
-├── service_name:       this service log is being tracked"
+├── -s|--service_name:   name of the targeted service for log monitoring
-├── targets_file:       [file] list of occurrences for which the log is checked"
+├── -x|--executor_shell: absolute path to shell script executing actions
-├── log_maxwaitingtime: [seconds] Maximum enabled time between 2 printed logs by the tracked service"
+├── -t|--log_maxwaitingtime: [seconds] Maximum enabled time between 2 printed logs by the tracked service.
+If no log displayed, an action is processed through executor_shell
-└── executor_shell:     shell executing actions once the trigger is reached [if no filled, no action is applied]"
+├── -f|--targets_file:   absolute path to the file with a list of occurrences to check in a log
-    ├── trigger:        [int] required number of occurances to execute a given action"
+├── -c|--executor_trigger_count: [int] required number of occurances to execute a given action through executor_shell
-    ├── periode:        [seconds] | interval in which @trigger is automatically reseted to 0"
+├── -d|--executor_trigger_periode: [seconds] | interval within which executor_trigger_count must occure (e.g. 60 occurances in 60 seconds)
-    └── delay:          [seconds] | delay time after execution- time for servicrs estabilishment before continuing in the script"
+└──  -p|--executor_trigger_pause [seconds] | delay time after execution - time for service estabilishment
 ```

 ## Installation